-- 1. Follow the procedure in before working inside your computer - 2.
-Remove the SD memory card - 3.
-Remove the base cover - 4.
-Disconnect the battery cable from the connector on the system board.
+- 1. Follow the procedure in before working inside your computer

+- 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

+- 4. Remove the base cover

+- 5. Disconnect the battery cable from the connector on the system board.

 - 1. Remove the single (M2x3) screw that secures the WLAN card bracket to the system board [1]. - 2.
 Slide and remove the WLAN card bracket that secures the WLAN cables [2]. - 3.
 Disconnect the WLAN cables from the connectors on the WLAN card [3]. - 4.
 Lift the WLAN card away from the connector [4].